RobertNorthard/robertnorthard.github.io/_posts/2019-07-13-lets-talk-about-buildpacks.markdown

 But who owns these buildpacks?
 Well, you might have a central SRE / CRE team responsible for running applications and defining central buildpacks.
 But you’re abstracting the mechanics away from the developers, yes it is a trade off but nothing stops them developing the build packs they just need to be centrally catalogued and governed centrally.

+How might you implement build packs?
+That's for another post.

 ~Robert